marco-pontes/competencies_registry_api/README.md

 ```bash
 PYTHONPATH=$(pwd) python data_importer/main.py
 ```
 ***Commited cache files for testing purposes.
-That way someone can test the program faster, without waiting for all the needed resources do download from the API.
+That way someone can test the program faster, without waiting for all the needed resources to download from the API.
 If you prefer, you can delete the .cache folder and wait for the importer to request all the necessary data.***

 ## API

-The API will make the resources saved to the database available as an API to be used on a frontend applications.
+The API will make the resources saved to the database available as an API to be used on a frontend application.
 This is still a work in progress.

 ## Testing